Halogly/Halogly/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on HTML, CSS, JavaScirpt, Python, Java
+- 🔭 Working on HTML, CSS, JavaScirpt, Python, Java
-- 🌱 I’m currently learning HTML, CSS, JavaScirpt, Python, Java, C, C++
+- 🌱 Currently learning HTML, CSS, JavaScirpt, Python, Java, C, C++
-- 👯 I’m looking to collaborate on Pixiv
+- 👯 Collaborate on Pixiv
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...